imixs/imixs-workflow/src/site/markdown/engine/workflowservice.md

 ### getWorkListByOwner
-The method returns a collection of workitems containing a $Owner property belonging to a specified username.
-The $Owner property is typical controlled by the OwnerPlugin using the Imixs Workflow Modeler
+The method returns a collection of workitems containing a 'owner' item belonging to a specified username.
+The 'owner' item is typical controlled by the OwnerPlugin using the Imixs Workflow Modeler

 	  String type="workitem";
 	  String user="Manfred"